-The term of office of the persons elected as Directors in Class I at this year's Annual Meeting will expire at the time of the Annual Meeting held in 2019.
-Each Director in Class I will serve until the expiration of that term or until his or her successor shall have been duly elected.
-The Board of Directors' nominees for election as Directors in Class I are David A. Daberko, Thomas S. Gross, Craig S. Morford and Frank C. Sullivan.
-Messrs.
-Daberko, Morford and Frank C. Sullivan currently serve as Directors in Class I, and Mr. Gross currently serves as a Director in Class II.
+The term of office of Class III of the Board of Directors expires at this year's Annual Meeting.
+The term of office of the persons elected Directors in Class III at this year's Annual Meeting will expire at the time of the Annual Meeting held in 2023.
+Each Director in Class III will serve until the expiration of such Director's term or until his or her successor shall have been duly elected.
+The Board of Directors' nominees for election as Directors in Class III are Julie A. Lagacy, Robert A. Livingston, Frederick R. Nance and William B. Summers, Jr. Ms. Lagacy and Messrs.
+Livingston, Nance and Summers currently serve as Directors in Class III.